 - Lower upfront costs

-Availability depends on your state, vehicle, mileage, and driver profile.
+Availability depends on your state, vehicle, mileage, driver profile, and coverage needs.
 Still, several companies are commonly associated with mileage-based or flexible-payment auto insurance.

 State availability can make a big difference.
 Texas drivers may want to compare local options such as affordable car insurance in Dallas, Texas or review Rodney D. Young Houston resources, while Georgia drivers may also compare cheap car insurance in GA with a low down payment.